Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 The [Inspect an Event Hub](#inspect-an-event-hub) example shows how to get the list of partition ids should you wish to specify one for a producer.

-The `createProducer` method takes an optional parameter of type [EventHubProducerOptions](https://azure.github.io/azure-sdk-for-js/event-hubs/interfaces/eventhubproduceroptions.html) which you can use to specify the retry options and partition id for the send operation.
+The `EventHubProducerClient` constructor takes an optional parameter of type `EventHubClientOptions` which you can use to specify options like number of retries.

-The `send` method takes an optional parameter of type [SendOptions](https://azure.github.io/azure-sdk-for-js/event-hubs/interfaces/sendoptions.html) which you can use to specify `abortSignal` to cancel current operation.
+The `sendBatch` method takes an optional parameter of type `SendBatchOptions` which you can use to specify `abortSignal` to cancel current operation.
-You can also specify `partitionKey` if you did not specify a partition id when creating the producer.
 All events that use the same partition key will be sent to the same partition.

 **Note**: When working with Azure Stream Analytics, the body of the event being sent should be a JSON object as well.